computernewb/collab-vm-web-app-1/README.md

 # collab-vm-web-app
 The Collab VM Web App is a portion of the Collab VM website.
 It powers the web portion of the site.
-(Note: This is not the server that powers it.)
+(Note: This is not the collab-vm-server.)

 # What it contains
 * The scripts that power CollabVM.